szmate1618/comets/Tools/README.md

 - sqlite3_x86.exe
   The SQLite3 executable.
 - db_path.bat
-  Defines an environment variables containing the path and name of the database.
+  Defines an environment variable containing the path and name of the database.
 - recreate_empty_db.bat
   Dumps all existing data into backup_dump.sql, then drops all existing tables and recreates them.
 - recreate_dummy_data.bat